 \section{Conclusions}

-In an attempt to allow efficient solution of decision problems, and, specifically, high-dimensional belief space planning (BSP) problems, we introduced a new solution paradigm, via conscious simplification of the problem.
+In an attempt to allow efficient autonomous decision making, and, specifically, decision making in the (high-dimensional) belief space, we introduced a new solution paradigm, which suggests performing a conscious simplification of the decision problem.
 Its impact is intended to be both conceptual and practical.
 Conceptually, we claimed that decision making, i.e., identification of the best candidate action, can utilize a simplified representation or approximation of the initial state, without compromising the accuracy of the state inference process.
 After efficiently selecting a candidate action, it should be applied on the \emph{original} state, which remains exact.
 On top of that, we presented the \emph{simplification loss} as a quality of solution measure, and explained how it can be bounded (e.g., using the \emph{simplification offset}) in order to provide guarantees.
-We recognized that when the simplification maintains \emph{action consistency}, i.e., the trend of the objective function is kept, there is no loss.
+We recognized that when the simplification maintains \emph{action consistency}, i.e., when the trend of the objective function is maintained after the simplification, there is no loss.